ORNL/curifactory/sphinx/source/getting_started.rst

 * :ref:`Components` for a more in-depth understanding of the components and how they interact with each other.
-* :ref:`Parameter files and argsets` for fancier things you can do with parameters.
+* :ref:`Parameter files and parameter sets` for fancier things you can do with parameters.
 * :ref:`Cache` for how to make custom cachers.
 * :ref:`Reports` to get an idea for how reports work and how to use them, plus how to make custom reportables.